Fluff-Plan-of-World-Domination/fluffpub/README.md

 # fluffpub

 Tired of Google?
 No?
-Well crap!
+Well, crap!
 See ya!

-If you are, and you hate yourself, try out this new half-light, half-heavy, half-weight start page!
+But if you are, and you hate yourself, try out this new half-light, half-heavy, half-weight start page!